Crypto137/MHServerEmu/docs/Index.md

 - [Pak File](./GameData/PakFile.md) - an overview of the custom archive format used by the game.

+- [Data References](./GameData/DataReferences.md) - how static data is referenced by the game.

 - [Calligraphy](./GameData/Calligraphy.md) - an overview of the Calligraphy data system.

 - [Resources](./GameData/Resources.md) - an overview of resource prototype files.